steveardis/packer-ubuntu-trusty-mini-iso/README.md

 # Introduction

-It is a packer template for building a xubuntu desktop qemu image with auto-login based on netboot iso.
+It is a packer template based on netboot iso which builds a xubuntu desktop qemu image with auto-login.

 # Configure